Academic year 2020/2021

 Learning assessment methods

 Disclaimer Covid-19 emergency: exam modalities declared below have been reviewed after the situation created by the current health emergency.
-Exams will be taken exclusively on-line, with Webex (or analogous video-conferencing system) and the link will be communicated after the enrollment to the exam is closed.
-The individual exams will be scheduled in function of the number of students enrolled and the individual constraints.
+If oral examination cannot be guaranteed, wxams will be taken on-line, using Webex (or analogous video-conferencing system).
+In that case, the link will be communicated after the enrollment to the exam is closed.
+The individual exams will be scheduled in function of the number of students enrolled and the personal constraints.

 Oral examination (70%): project discussion and questions/exercises on theory.

 A First Course in Network Science

 Authors: Filippo Menczer, Santo Fortunato, Clayton A. Davis

 Networks, Crowds, and Markets: Reasoning About a Highly Connected World, Cambridge University Press

 Publisher: Oxford University Press

 Complex Network Analysis in Python, Recognize → Construct → Visualize → Analyze → Interpret